What is Component Testing also called Module Testing in Software Testing:

 Once the Interface testing is done, comes the Integration testing.

-During Integration test, we combine the individual tested components one by one and test it incrementally.
+During the Integration test, we combine the individual tested components one by one and test it incrementally.
 We validate during Integration that the individual components when combined one by one, does behave as expected and the data is not altered when flowing from 1 module to another module.

 Once all the components are integrated and tested, we perform the Systems testing to test the entire application/system as a whole.
 This test validates the business requirements against the implemented software.